mkhaled87/pFaces-OmegaThreads/README.md

 # pFaces-OmegaThreads
-A Tool for Parallel Automated Controller Synthesis for Dynamical Systems
+A Tool for Parallel Automated Controller Synthesis for Dynamical Systems to Satisfy Omega-regular Specifications.